James Balfour Paul: Life

-Paul was born in Edinburgh, the second son of the Rev John Paul of St Cuthbert's Church, Edinburgh and Margaret Balfour (granddaughter of James Balfour of Pilrig), at their home, 13 George Square, Edinburgh.
-His great-grandfather was Sir William Moncreiff, 7th Baronet.
-He was educated at Royal High School and University of Edinburgh.
+James Balfour Paul was educated at Royal High School and University of Edinburgh.

 He was admitted an advocate in 1870.
 Thereafter, he was Registrar of Friendly Societies (1879–1890), Treasurer of the Faculty of Advocates (1883–1902), and appointed Lord Lyon King of Arms in 1890.
 He was created a Knight Bachelor in the 1900 New Year Honours list, and received the knighthood on 9 February 1900.
 Among his works was The Scots Peerage, a nine-volume series published from 1904 to 1914.

-He tried two interesting heraldic cases in Court of the Lord Lyon, the first being in 1909, when Sir Colin Macrae claimed the right to use the coat of arms as Chief of the Name of Clan Macrae, which was opposed by Colonel John MacRae-Gilstrap.
-The second was action brought against Mrs. Fraser Mackenzie by Colonel James Stewart-Mackenzie, 1st Baron Seaforth, in connection with the bearing of arms in right of her father.
-In the second case, the Lyon's ruling was upheld on appeal by the House of Lords.
+Heraldic cases

+As Lord Lyon, Sir James presided over two particularly notable heraldic cases in Court of the Lord Lyon.

+In the first case, Petition MacRae, 22 April 1909, Sir Colin MacRae of Inverinate petitioned the Court of the Lord Lyon, seeking recognition of his right to bear the historic coat of arms as Chief of the Name of Clan MacRae.
+This claim was contested by Colonel John MacRae-Gilstrap, a senior member of the MacRae family of Conchra, who had previously placed a caveat with the court to be notified of any such applications.
+Colonel MacRae-Gilstrap argued that all MacRae families were on an equal footing and that the clan traditionally had no chief other than the Earl of Seaforth.
+In his ruling, Lord Lyon Balfour Paul confined his decision to heraldic matters, determining that Sir Colin had not sufficiently proven his right to the chiefly arms.
+Consequently, the question of the clan's chiefship remained unresolved, with debates continuing thereafter.

+The second case, Stewart-Mackenzie v.
+Fraser-Mackenzie, initiated in 1917, concerned Mrs. Beatrice Anna Fraser-Mackenzie of Allangrange, who had received a grant of arms following her inheritance of the Allangrange estate.
+The arms included quarterings of Fraser and Falconer with the undifferenced arms of Mackenzie, along with supporters traditionally associated with the chiefship of Clan Mackenzie.

+Colonel James Stewart-Mackenzie (1847–1923), later Baron Seaforth, contested the grant, claiming that only the clan chief had the right to bear those arms and supporters.
+Balfour Paul ruled in 1918 that the use of quartered arms sufficiently differentiated Mrs. Fraser-Mackenzie's bearings and that there was no exclusive right to the supporters.
+The decision was upheld by the Court of Session and ultimately by the House of Lords in 1921, establishing an important precedent in Scottish heraldic law regarding the differentiation of arms and the non-exclusive use of supporters.

+Honours

 Shortly before his retirement in 1926, he was appointed a Knight Commander of the Royal Victorian Order (KCVO) in the 1926 New Year Honours list.
 He was also admitted an Esquire and then a Commander of the Order of St John of Jerusalem, elected a Fellow of the Society of Antiquaries of Scotland, and was a member of the Royal Societies and University (Edinburgh) Clubs.
 He was also Secretary of the Order of the Thistle.
 He gave the Rhind Lectures in 1898, on heraldry.

-He resided at 30 Heriot Row, Edinburgh.
-Sir James married, in 1872, Helen Margaret (d.
-20 December 1929), daughter of John Nairne Forman of Staffa (WS).
-They had four children: three sons and a daughter.
-One son, John William, also became a heraldic officer, while another, Arthur Forman, became an architect and partner of Robert Rowand Anderson.